rhoegg/ufo-mcp-server/README.md

 ## 🛠️ Available Tools

-- `configureLighting` - One-command UFO configuration
+- `configureLighting` - Set entire UFO lighting (top ring, bottom ring, logo) in one command
-- `setRingPattern` - Advanced ring control
+- `sendRawApi` - Send raw API commands directly to the UFO
-- `playEffect` / `stopEffects` - Effect management
+- `playEffect` - Play a named lighting effect from the library
+- `stopEffect` - Stop current effect and resume previous one from the stack
 - `getLedState` - Query current LED state
-- `listEffects` - Show available effects
+- `listEffects` - Show all available effects (built-in and custom)
-- Plus CRUD operations for custom effects

 ## 📝 Configuration Options